-If you get breathless, ask your health care professional about getting pulmonary rehabilitation or PR
+If you get breathless, ask your health care professional about attending a breathlessness management class called pulmonary rehabilitation or PR.

-PR is a six to eight week course led by a qualified respiratory professional that covers:
+PR is a 6-to-8-week course led by a qualified respiratory professional that covers:

 - a physical exercise programme designed for people living with lung conditions and tailored to you

 - looking after your body and lungs, managing your condition and coping with feeling short of breath

 If you smoke, stopping is very important.
 The NHS offers a free stop smoking service – your GP can refer you.
 Find out more about quitting smoking.